phdonn/LoL-Match-Prediction/README.md

   height="600"
   frameborder="0"
 ></iframe>
-- **Description**: The bar chart compares the accuracy of the baseline model (0.76) to the final model (0.71).
-While accuracy slightly decreased, the final model provides richer insights through feature engineering and better class-specific metrics, as evidenced by the next graph.
-- **Significance**: Accuracy alone may not capture improvements in recall or precision for specific classes, which are critical in applications where class imbalance exists.
+- **Description**: The graph compares model accuracies, showing the baseline model achieved 75.6% accuracy while the final model achieved 75.4% accuracy.
+The minimal difference (0.2%) suggests that adding additional features and complexity didn't significantly improve predictive performance.
+This could indicate that the simpler baseline model already captured the most important signals in the data.

 ---